U.S. Geological Survey climate and land use change science strategy—A framework for understanding and responding to global change

 This Science Strategy recognizes core USGS strengths that are applied to key societal problems.
 It establishes seven goals for USGS global change science and strategic actions that may be implemented in the short term (1–5 years) and the longer term (5–10 years) to improve our understanding of the following areas of inquiry:

-- Coastal response to sea-level rise, climatic change, and
+- Coastal response to sea-level rise, climatic change, and human development; and

 In addition to the seven thematic goals, we address the central role of monitoring in accordance with the USGS Science Strategy recommendation that global change research should rely on existing “…decades of observational data and long-term records to interpret consequences of climate variability and change to the Nation’s biological populations, ecosystems, and land and water resources” (U.S. Geological Survey, 2007, p.
 19).
 We also briefly describe specific needs and opportunities for coordinating USGS global change science among USGS Mission Areas and address the need for a comprehensive and sustained communications strategy.